becketalservices/beas-cnx-cloud/docs/AWS/chapter6.md

 ```

-### 6.2.2 Create a ingress resource to forward all traffic from the global to the cnx ingress controller
+### 6.2.2 Create an ingress resource to forward all traffic from the global to the cnx ingress controller

 To create the resource run: